biaslab/ForneyLab.jl/STYLEGUIDE.md

 ### Documentation

 All exported types and functions have to have docstrings.
-We also recommend including docstrings to most functions and types.
+We also recommend including docstrings for most functions and types.

 We provide useful documentation templates below: